Tolu4realluv/AWS-Well-Architected-Best-Practices-Operational-Excellence/README.md

 By running this project, we will be able to:

-* Add custom tags to EC2 instances
+* Add custom tags to EC2 instances.
 * Create an AWS Resource Group for specific Amazon EC2 instances
 * Use AWS Systems Manager for configuration of Amazon EC2 instances
 * Install and start Amazon CloudWatch agent with AWS Systems Manager